-In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of the "District, a Tax Regulatory Agreement of the District dated March 24, 2014 (the "Tax Regulatory Agreement") and other proofs submitted to us relative to the issuance and sale of \$52,762,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series A dated March 24, 2014 and maturing on August 7, 2014, consisting of Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity, the \$100,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series B dated March 24, 2014 and maturing on December 5, 2014, consisting of Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity, the \$90,459,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series C dated March 24, 2014 and maturing on March 23, 2015, consisting of Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity and the \$35,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series D dated March 24, 2014 and maturing on March 23, 2014, consisting of Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity (collectively, the "Notes").
+In connection with our representation of The Metropolitan District, Hartford County, Connecticut (the "District") as bond counsel, we have examined certified copies of the proceedings of the "District, a Tax Regulatory Agreement of the District dated June 27, 2014 (the "Tax Regulatory Agreement") and other proofs submitted to us relative to the issuance and sale of \$15,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series E dated June 27, 2014 and maturing on March 23, 2015, consisting of Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity and the \$40,000,000 Metropolitan District, Hartford County, Connecticut General Obligation Bond Anticipation Notes, Series F dated June 27, 2014 and maturing on December 5, 2014, consisting of Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum and [Note No. R- in the aggregate principal amount of \$, bearing interest at the rate of % per annum] with principal and interest payable at maturity (collectively, the "Notes").
 The Notes are not subject to redemption prior to maturity.